Other links:

 Abstract:

 Diana is currently pursuing her Ph.D. in Dr. Shivani Krishna’s lab at the Department of Biology, Ashoka University.
-Her interests lie in ecology of plant-animal interactions and how it changes with the changing environment.
+Her interests lie in the ecology of plant-animal interactions and how they change with the changing environment.
 Before joining Ashoka, she completed her B.Sc and Master’s degree in Botany from St. Teresa’s College, Ernakulam under Mahatma Gandhi University, Kottayam, Kerala.

 Study at Ashoka